You can communicate with me in Czech, Dutch, English, French, German,

 J. Phys.: Condens.
 Matter.
 17, 3717-3734 (2005)

-which shows that even a composite of inherently
+that a composite of inherently non-magnetic homogeneous spheres

 Note that materials that exhibit magnetic response are: